Office 365 Migration FAQ

 When viewing a message in webmail, I get the following error: "This message has a digital signature.
 The digital signature couldn't be validated because the S/MIME control isn't available."
 What does this mean?

 There is an issue resolving some security certificates in Office 365 web mail.
 This does not affect the message itself, which is still readable, but makes it impossible to verify the sender of the message.
 At this time we are recommending that people do not reinstall their security certificates after they upgrade to Office 365.

 Questions about Office 365

 Office 365 is an online (“cloud”) email service from Microsoft offering 50 GB (gigabytes) of mail storage (quota) and other collaborative features, such as Exchange calendars.

 Is that bigger than my current email quota?

 Yes!
-Faculty and staff typically had about 500 MB (megabytes) of storage, so they will get up to 50 times more storage space for email.
-Students using Live@Edu already had a 10 GB quota, so this is a little more than double the storage space for them.
+Faculty and staff typically had about 500 MB (megabytes) of storage, so they will get up to 100 times more storage space for email.
+Students using Live@Edu already had a 10 GB quota, so this is five times the storage space for them.

 Will my email address change?

 No, you will keep your existing email address.
 However, faculty and staff used to log in using the part of their email address before the @ sign as the username.
 To log in to the new system, they will have to use their complete email address for the username.
 (This only affects email.
 Please continue to log in to other systems, such as WISER, using the part of your email address before the @ sign as the username.)